 Visit the Jardins do Palácio de Cristal

 Back in the city centre, visit the Jardins do Palácio de Cristal.
 Flowerbeds and trees surround this charming park overlooking the Douro River.
-The domed-pavilion in the middle replaced the original crystal palace designed by English architect Thomas Dillen Jones in the 19th century.
-Today, visitors can wander through the leafy paths and occasionally spot peacocks.
+The domed pavilion in the middle replaced the original crystal palace designed by English architect Thomas Dillen Jones in the 19th century.
+Today, you can wander through the leafy paths and occasionally spot peacocks.